kstenerud/concise-encoding/ce-structure.md

 For map-like containers, a duplicate means any key-value pair whose key is equivalent to another key already present in the map, regardless of what the key's associated value is.

+The testing of integer and float values for duplicates transcends the data type when the value can be converted without loss.
+For example, the integer value `2000` and the float value `2000.0` are considered duplicates.
+The string value `"2000"`, however, would not be a duplicate.

-If a container disallows duplicates, all duplicate entries encountered must be discarded as they are decoded (they must not halt decoding; the decoder must present the result as if the duplicate entries were never in the document to begin with).
+If a container disallows duplicates, duplicate entries are [structural errors](#security-and-limits).

 ### List